 Measurements in automated manufacturing

-The power gauge determines power and energy of industrial diodes, fiber or Nd:YAG lasers during a short irradiation period between 0.1 and 10 seconds; it can calculate the total power up to a maximum of 12 kW or the total energy up to 10 kJ – without requiring air or water cooling.
+The power gauge determines power and energy of industrial diodes, fiber or Nd:YAG lasers during a short irradiation period between 0.1 and 10 seconds.
+In addition to measuring infrared wavelengths between 900 and 1100 nm, Helios Plus is able to measure blue and green lasers used in copper welding in the automotive industry.
+It can calculate the total power up to a maximum of 12 kW or the total energy up to 10 kJ – without requiring air or water cooling.
 The measurement itself takes a few seconds (or mere fractions thereof), so power measurements can be carried out during the loading and unloading process.
-Profinet and RS232 interfaces make it possible to store and evaluate the measured values as required.
+Profinet or EtherNet/IP and RS232 interfaces make it possible to store and evaluate the measured values as required.
 And should the power of the laser on the machining plane drift out of the selected tolerance, immediate countermeasures can be taken to ensure production quality.

-Figure 3: MKS developed Ophir Helios for fast measurement of laser power in automated processes.
+Figure 4: MKS developed Ophir Helios Plus for fast measurement of laser power in automated processes.
 It measures up to 12 kW without additional air or water cooling.

 For this purpose, Ophir developed a non-contact measurement method based on the Rayleigh scattering, which describes how electromagnetic waves scatter as they are deflected off particles in the air that are smaller than the radiation's wavelength, e.g. oxygen or nitrogen molecules.
 The electric field of the laser radiation induces an oscillation in the dipole molecule at the laser's frequency, thus leading to elastic scattering at that same frequency.
 The scattered laser light is imaged from the side using a telecentric lens assembly on a CCD or CMOS camera.
 Each individual pixel in a single line of the CCD camera detects the scattered light as a measuring point of intensity in the beam profile.
 From these measurements, and using an integrated software with high accuracy, it is possible to calculate beam and beam-quality parameters according to ISO 13694 and ISO 11146 standards, including focus diameter, focus position, divergence, ellipticity, M² (1/k) and beam parameter product (BBP).